pharmpy/pharmpy/docs/tools.rst

 Results
 ~~~~~~~

-In general, the results will consist of a collection of summary tables.
-These can be accessed directly in your script:
+In general, the result objects will consist of a collection of summary tables.
+These can be accessed directly in your
+script:

 .. pharmpy-code::